Learn to Hunt

 Usually dark olive to black on the body, although it becomes light brown in some waters.
 The belly is usually white, but the color varies, and the belly is bright yellow in certain lakes and larger rivers, especially in early spring and during the breeding season.
 The chin barbels are dusky or black.
 This fish can be distinguished from the other bullheads by the light colored band at the base of the tail and the 17 to 20 rays in the anal fin.
 The tail fin is slightly notched, and the outer two-thirds of the fleshy membrane of the anal fin is uniformly black or dark-pigmented.
 The backside of the pectoral spine is weakly barbed.
 This fish is rarely mottled in color.

 Statewide.
 The Black Bullhead is the most common and widely distributed of the three bullhead species found in Iowa.
 It is abundant in most of the natural lakes and in some man-made lakes.
-It can be found in many farm ponds and is taken less frequently in some of the oxbow lakes that overflow from the major interior rivers.
+It can be found in many farm ponds and is taken less often in some of the oxbow lakes that overflow from the major interior rivers.
 Black Bullheads are occasional to common in the river impoundments, although they are usually rare in flowing waters.
-It is common in the backwaters and some sloughs of the Mississippi River, but its aversion to flowing water limits its abundance in the Missouri River.
+It is common in the backwaters and some sloughs of the Mississippi River, but its dislike of flowing water limits its abundance in the Missouri River.

 Strictly omnivorous; eating almost everything in the water.
 Midge and mayfly larvae make up most of the diet, but it also eats other insects and their larvae, small crayfish, worms, small mollusks, crustaceans, and many other animals and plants.
 Bullheads eat the eggs of other fishes, as well as feeding extensively on minnows.
 Fathead minnow,abundant in most Iowa lakes and streams, is of particular importance in their diet.